John Kofi Barku Tettegah: International engagements

 During his tenure as general-secretary of the TUC, Tettegah also hoped to make connections with labor movements around the globe.
 When he was elected secretary-general of the TUC and appointed to the central committee of the CPP, the TUC created a task force to study Ghana's conditions as well as labor movements internationally, with the full backing of CPP influence and funding.

 Tettegah first traveled to Israel and West Germany in 1956 and was impressed with the highly centralized political framework of Israel's unions, reportedly saying "Israel has given me more in eight days than I could obtain from two years in a British University".
 Tettegah also chaired the International Confederation of Free Trade Union's (ICFTU) first African Regional Trade Union Conference in 1957, and led the conference to unanimously create a Pan-African worker's organization.
 By 1958, the All African People's Conference was hosted in Accra, the capital of Ghana, at which the All-African Trade Union Federation was formed.
+In August 1959 Tettegah delivered a speech at a joint conference of the Ghanaian and Nigerian TUC held in Lagos, Nigeria.
+His speech was titled Towards African Labour Unity.
 Tettegah was appointed to the position of roving ambassador of Ghana in July 1960, which signaled a change in Ghana's stance internationally.
 Tettegah's appointment was considered to be the final consolidation of power by the CPP's left-wing faction, as Ghana's foreign policy became more geared towards closer relations with the Soviet Union, China, and Eastern Europe.
 Nkrumah apparently relied on this faction of the CPP to mount a “full scale intellectual, educational and organisational attack on all aspects of colonialism, neo-colonialism and imperialism.”
 Tettegah also played a role in the souring of relations between Ghana and Israel, as left-wing associates of Tettegah like Tawia Adamafio replaced more moderate members of Nkruma's administration, and relations with the communist world became closer.
 Tettegah's left-wing influence continued to drive the direction of Ghanaian foreign policy until the fall of Kwame Nkrumah's government in 1966.